Age of airman in leaks case not the issue: defense chief

 But the airman’s age has not come up as a focus of the Pentagon’s investigation into how the documents were leaked.
 That investigation instead is targeting what security lapses took place that allowed Airman 1st Class Jack Teixeira to allegedly remove the top secret level documents from the Massachusetts National Guard base where he worked.

-For the Pentagon’s leaders, who have seen 17- and 18-year-olds go to war, age isn’t the issue.
+For the Pentagon’s leaders, who have seen 17- and 18-year-olds serve, age isn’t the issue.

 “The vast majority of our military is young,” Defense Secretary Lloyd Austin told reporters traveling with him in Sweden on Wednesday.
 “It’s not exceptional that young people are doing important things in our military.
 That’s that’s really not the issue.”

 Teixeira was charged Friday in the U.S. District Court in Boston with unauthorized removal and retention of classified and national defense information.
-He is expected back in court for a hearing Wednesday.
+He has not entered a plea, and his lawyer didn’t speak to reporters at the courthouse after his initial appearance.
+He was supposed to appear in court Wednesday for a detention hearing, but it was delayed, with no new date set.

 The leaked documents exposed to the world unvarnished secret assessments on Russia’s war in Ukraine, the capabilities and geopolitical interests of other nations and other national security issues.